flutter/website/src/content/platform-integration/web/faq.md

 your landing page, marketing content, and help content—created using search-engine optimized HTML.

+That said, as mentioned in the [roadmap][], the Flutter team plans to investigate search engine indexability of Flutter web.
+To that end, we built a small website containing [Hawaii-themed space stories][space_hawaii], hoping that search engines find and index this site.

 ### How do I create an app that also runs on the web?

 See [building a web app with Flutter][].